mozilla/irlpodcast/content/episodes/2019-02-04-S04E05-the-surveillance-economy.md

     Mozilla fights for a safe and open Internet that everyone can enjoy.
 You can support that mission, by trying out the Firefox browser.
 Firefox never sells your data.
 Download it at firefox dot com.

-    **Manoush:** Shoshana Zuboff doesn’t think Google, Facebook, or the others are our friends.
+    **Manoush Z.:** Shoshana Zuboff doesn’t think Google, Facebook, or the others are our friends.
 She believes the online world they’ve created doesn’t leave much room for pleasantries.
 I mean, it’s right there in the title of her book.

     **Shoshana Zuboff:** My new book is called "The Age of Surveillance Capitalism: The Fight for a Human Future at the New Frontier of Power".